 Passive House Design

-The Passive House concept was developed back in Germany in 1991 by a professor Dr Wolfgang Fiest.
-Born out of a need to build homes that were not only sustainable, but were ultra-low energy, comfortable, affordable and have excellent indoor air quality.
-The name comes from the German “PassivHaus”, the literal translation is passive building.
-Passive House is passive only in the sense that the building envelope does most of the work to maintain the comfortable temperature inside the building (without the active input from the occupants).
+The Passive House concept was developed in 1991 by German physicist Dr Wolfgang Fiest to meet a need for sustainable, ultra energy-efficient homes that are comfortable, affordable and healthy.
+The name comes from the German term “PassivHaus”, meaning passive building.
+Passive House is passive only in the sense that the building envelope does most of the work to maintain a comfortable indoor temperature (without active input from the occupants).

 How does Passive House Design work?